 After this, the Prince was commanding the southern defenses of the Kingdom as Duke of Croatia and Slavonia and Duke (Ban) of Bosnia and he proved to be a rather successful general.
 Let us recall that he was able to beat the Ottomans three times: in 1499 at Sebenico, in 1500 at Mostar, and at Jajca in 1501.
 He died quite early (1504) and it was why he could not follow the steps of his grandfather, Hunyadi János.

 Many people mourned him because they hoped he could become the new hero against the Ottomans.
 I assume it was the reason for his early death.
-According to some gossip, he died after a lost battle in 1504 during fighting off a bigger Turkish raid but it was rather because his body was weakened by poison.
+According to some gossip, he died after a lost battle in 1504 while fighting off a bigger Turkish raid but it was rather because his body was weakened by poison.
 The same hearsay said that Queen Beatrix and Lord Szapolyai (not to forget the poison of King Frederick) had been involved in the assassination of King Matthias.
 They may have had a hand in getting rid of the detested illegitimate son of King Matthias.
 Yet, I will never comprehend why Kinizsi and Báthori had broken their oath and sided with Queen Beatrix.
 Read more about the life of Corvin János on my page:

 King Ulászló II was thought to be a weak king which was very much to the liking of the oligarchs.
 Matthias’ empire and strength have slipped smoothly off his hands.
 He has painfully accumulated the annual 100,000 ducats to pay the Black Army which was led by General Haugwitz.
 The black mercenaries’ name derived from their attire and armor and it is thought that they were called Black Army only in a later period, recalling that they were dressed in black when they were mourning their beloved king’s death.
 However, I do not think so because they were depicted in black armor in several contemporary paintings.